2017 Wichita swatting: Aftermath

-Finch's 18-year-old niece Adelina died by suicide by gunshot on January 11, 2019.
+Finch's 18-year-old niece, Adelina Finch, died by suicide by gunshot on January 11, 2019.
 Adelina was raised by Lisa and Andrew Finch after her own mother had died; she was 17 at the time of the shooting, and witnessed her uncle's death.
-Lisa Finch blames Adelina's death on the events of December 28.
+Lisa Finch blamed Adelina's death on the events of December 28, 2017.

 Officer Rapp was promoted to detective on June 25, 2022.
 The promotion was criticized by the Wichita mayor and city council members, as well as Finch's family.